 The Galaxy S3 and President Trump

 If you still happen to own a Samsung Galaxy S3, you’re probably aware that it has not received any official security software updates for some time.
-In early 2017, that issue became the center of a controversy surrounding the current President of the United States, Donald J. Trump.
-President Trump loves to use Twitter as a way to communicate with everyone.
+In early 2017, that issue became the center of a controversy surrounding then-President of the United States, Donald J. Trump.
+Former President Trump loved to use Twitter as a way to communicate with everyone.
 In 2017, a Democratic U.S. Congressman from California, Ted Lieu, expressed deep concerns that the President might be using a Galaxy S3 as his main smartphone to post Twitter messages.

-Rep. Liu, quite correctly, felt that the use of a Galaxy S3 that had not been secured by the U.S. government for official business would leave the phone, and President Trump, open to attacks from cybercriminals.
+Rep. Liu felt that the use of a Galaxy S3 that had not been secured by the U.S. government for official business would leave the phone open to attacks from cybercriminals.

 The Samsung Galaxy S3 remains one of the biggest Android smartphones ever launched in terms of sales.
 Indeed, the only other Android smartphone to beat the S3 in sales would be its immediate successor the S4, which topped out at 80 million sales units.
 It’s unlikely we will see those kinds of sales numbers from future Samsung phones, or indeed from any other Android device, for some time to come.